 Cris Moore (33m 9s):

-And if you wish contestability.
+And if you wish, contestability.
 So do you, as a defendant, know why a judge was told by an algorithm recommended that you should be detained.
 Do you know what data about you was used?
 And do you know why we use that algorithm?
-You know, why, why is this the right algorithm?
-If it is, do you have a right to question that data, maybe some of the data about you is wrong, right?
+Why is this the right algorithm?
+If it is, do you have a right to question that data, maybe some of the data about you is wrong.
 It may be that there's something on your record where a charge was actually dropped.
-Well, that shouldn't count against you, but more broadly, you should be able to question why, why is this the right procedure?
-Right?
+Well, that shouldn't count against you, but more broadly, you should be able to question why is this the right procedure?
 But in order to question that, and in order for independent analysts to measure whether these algorithms are actually as accurate as they claim to be, or as fair as they claim to be, we need transparency.